 As a Dutch school we are accountable for high standards, provided by the Inspectorate of Education and the Inspection Framework.
 The Inspectorate evaluates the quality of education in a school or institution.
 Our school is part of an investigation cycle of four years.
-In the school year 2019-2020 the Inspectorate will evaluate the education in our school.
 We will use recommendations from the Dutch inspectorate's report to achieve our current goals and to ensure we continue to improve.